bekk/bekk-christmas/post/javascript/debounce-and-throttle.md

 ## Let's wrap it up

 I hope this makes it clearer how debounce and throttle differs from each other.
 I also recommend taking a look at how some libraries have solved these functions.
-[Lodash](https://lodash.com/) and [Underscore.js](https://underscorejs.org/) both have implementations that are well tested and the have probably thought of other cases that I haven't done here.
+[Lodash](https://lodash.com/) and [Underscore.js](https://underscorejs.org/) both have implementations that are well tested and they have probably thought of other cases that I haven't done here.